Baseball's best: long nights, strikeouts & pitching changes

 "There's certainly something to be said for that, because ball in play, double plays, defense, that's always exciting," Los Angeles Dodgers manager Dave Roberts said ahead of Tuesday night's World Series opener against Boston.
 "I know our series there was a lot of strikeouts, but there was the strategy part of it - I think that that's very exciting for a baseball purist that loves to see what managers think and how you can kind of match up against the opposition."

-Postseason games this year have averaged a record 18.8 strikeouts, according to the Elias Sports Bureau, up from 18.4 last year and 18.0 in 2016.
+Postseason games through the League Championship Series averaged a record 18.8 strikeouts, according to the Elias Sports Bureau, up from 18.4 last year and 18.0 in 2016.
 There were 526 whiffs and 416 hits in the first 28 postseason games, including 161 strikeouts and 110 hits in the Dodgers' win over Milwaukee in the NL Championship Series.

-While viewers hope for action, managers and many players are caught up in the tactical chess match between dugouts prepped by front office analytical teams.
+While viewers hope for action, managers and many players are caught up in the tactical chess match between dugouts prepped by front office analytics teams.

 "It's more interesting.
 It is," Boston manager Alex Cora said.
 "There's so much information now that you can actually exploit weaknesses on the team, not only rely on the starters or your usual setup guy or your closer.
 Somebody the last few years figured out that there's a lot of off days in the playoffs, that you can actually use your starters as relievers or you can go with your relievers for multiple innings, and it's fun.
 It's fun as a baseball fan."

 Computer analysis helps teams arrange defensive shifts that take away hits and concludes starting pitchers' effectiveness often drops the third time through the batting order.
-Innovative use of relief pitchers by the Chicago Cubs' Joe Maddon and Cleveland's Terry Francona in the 2016 World Series caught the attention of the rest of the industry.
+Innovative use of relief pitchers by Cubs manager Joe Maddon and Cleveland's Terry Francona during the 2016 postseason caught the attention of the rest of the industry.

 "I don't think there's any doubt about it.
 They started bringing (Aroldis) Chapman and (Andrew) Miller in for two, three innings at time.
 Now every team that has a dominant reliever or two dominant relievers, their design," Red Sox pitcher Rick Porcello said.
 "Find ways to get those guys in the game in the highest-leverage situations, because those are your best arms."

 Starting pitchers averaged 5 1/3 innings and 83 pitches in the 2016 postseason, according to Sports Info Solutions.
-That dropped to 4.7 innings and 80 pitches last year, and 4.5 innings and 73 pitches this year.
+That dropped to 4.7 innings and 80 pitches last year, and 4.5 innings and 73 pitches this year going into the Series.

-Teams have combined for an average of 8.8 relief pitchers per game this postseason, up from 7.2 last year.
-The Dodgers' Clayton Kershaw and Red Sox pitchers Chris Sale, Porcello and Nathan Eovaldi have all made relief appearances between starts.
+Teams had combined for an average of 8.8 relief pitchers per game this postseason, up from 7.2 last year.
+The Dodgers' Clayton Kershaw and Red Sox pitchers Chris Sale, Porcello and Nathan Eovaldi all have made relief appearances between starts.

 Could starting pitchers join dinosaurs in extinction?

-"You're still going to need to get innings from your starters," Dodgers ace Clayton Kershaw said.
+"You're still going to need to get innings from your starters," Kershaw said.
 "Over the course of 162 games you're going to need guys to pitch six or seven innings."

-Oakland pulled Liam Hendricks after one inning and 25 pitches in the AL wild card game against the Yankees.
+Oakland pulled Liam Hendriks after one inning and 25 pitches in the AL wild-card game against the Yankees.
 Wade Miley left after one batter and five pitches in Game 5 of the NLCS against Kershaw and the Dodgers.

 Both moves were pre-planned.